-Finding the right program for you is key to what we do, so we spend time to understand your aspirations, challenges, fears and dreams to best match your expectations and provide you with a fulfilling journey on every level.
-We do this through honest conversation and detailed planning so you are best placed to be a dynamic volunteer on the ground.
+Finding the right gap year travel experience for you is key to what we do, so we spend time to understand your aspirations, fears and dreams to best match your expectations and provide you with a fulfilling journey on every level.

 At all times you need to be polite and respectful to our staff, the environment, other volunteers and communities.

 Sexual relationships between staff and volunteers is strictly forbidden, and those between consenting adults in the team need to be conducted discreetly.

 A successful team needs everyone to pull their weight, show kindness, consideration, and, at times, tolerance.

 All our programmes will include some physical hard graft, pushing you out of your comfort zone and requiring you to dig deep and push on through.
 Through these challenges, you will experience personal growth.

 We need you to genuinely want to give something back to the communities we operate in, and embrace the opportunity to make a difference to people from different economic backgrounds.